denten-books/plain-text/main.md

 necessity full in the face and understand it on its own terms.
 It is a necessity for destruction.
-Accept it as such, pull the building down, throw its stones into neglected corners, make ballast of them, or mortar, if you will' but do it honestly, and do not set up a Lie in its place [@staniforth_historical_2013, 3]."
+Accept it as such, pull the building down, throw its stones into neglected corners, make ballast of them, or mortar, if you will' but do it honestly, and do not set up a Lie in its place"[@staniforth_historical_2013, 3].

 On the Restoration of The Circumcision by Signorelli.
 "At Volterra, over the alter of a Company in the Church of S. Francesco, he painted in fresco the